UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 char c = 0;
 ```

-This creates a variable names `c`.
+This creates a variable named `c`.
 It's **type** is char, which means it can store whole numbers in the range -128..127.
 It is typically used to store ASCII characters.

 This line both reserves the memory storage, but also assigns the value zero in the same line.